javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 Defines custom rules for categorizing dependencies as external or local.
 By default, the plugin categorizes dependencies in `node_modules` and unresolvable imports as external.
 Use this setting to customize this behavior.

 :::tip
 This setting is especially useful in monorepo environments.
+Read the [Monorepo Setup guide](../guides/monorepo-setup.md) for detailed examples of different monorepo configurations using this setting.
 :::

 **Object properties:**